joelouthan/Theologicus/src/confession-1689/1689-01-teaching-revelation-inspiration-of-holy-scriptures.md

 2. Isaiah 55:11 & Matt 4:4 - burn all bibles and delete the entire Bible.
 Jesus Christ is the same forever

 3. All saving knowledge comes from the scriptures alone - what's does the scriptures say? there is no other name by which we are saved; here is the gospel x10

+>Luke 18:13 (CSB) “But the tax collector, standing far off, would not even raise his eyes to heaven but kept striking his chest and saying, ‘God, have mercy on me, a sinner! ’

+>Lamentations 3:22-24 (CSB)
+>Because of the LORD’s faithful love
+>we do not perish,
+>for his mercies never end.
+>They are new every morning;
+>great is your faithfulness!
+>I say, “The LORD is my portion,
+>therefore I will put my hope in him.”